 The Silver Screen Cinema is an independent twin-screen cinema located in the historic Town Hall at the heart of Folkestone in Kent.
 Originally a site of Kent’s first film screenings in 1896, the upper levels of the Town Hall re-opened as the Silver Screen Cinema in 1990.

 The Silver Screen Cinema is based in Folkestone Town Hall at the junction of Guildhall Street, Sandgate Road, and Rendezvous Street.
+Follow the signs to the Town Centre & Visitor Information.
 The cinema entrance is to the left of the main building entrance.

 Our main auditorium has a classic design and seats 400 across two levels.
 The stalls have a capacity of 270, while the balcony has 130 seats, including a row of double seats at the back.
 Framed portraits of film stars from the past century are illuminated within the arches along the walls.